By Emerson Hough, 1907

 The far Southwest was the oldest of all American frontiers and the stubbornest.
 We have never, as a nation, been at war with any other nation whose territory has adjoined our own except in the case of Mexico; and long before we went to war as a people against Mexico, Texas had been at war with her as a state, or rather as a population and a race against another race.

-The frontier of the Rio Grande is one of the bloodiest of the world and was such long before Texas was finally admitted to the union.
-There was never any new territory settled by so vigorous and belligerent a population as that which first found and defended the great empire of the Lone Star.
+The frontier of the Rio Grande is one of the bloodiest of the world and was long before Texas was finally admitted to the union.
+So vigorous and belligerent a population never settled any new territory as that which first found and defended the great empire of the Lone Star.
 Her early men were, without exception, fighters, and she has bred fighters ever since.

-The allurement which the unsettled lands of the Southwest had for the young men of the early part of the last century lay largely in the appeal of excitement and adventure, with a large possibility of worldly gain as well.
+The allurement that the unsettled lands of the Southwest had for the young men of the early part of the last century lay mainly in the appeal of excitement and adventure, with a significant possibility of worldly gain.
 The men of the South who drifted down the old River Road across Mississippi and Louisiana were shrewd in their day and generation.
-They knew that eventually Texas would be taken away from Mexico, and taken by force.
+They knew that eventually, Texas would be taken away from Mexico and taken by force.
 Her vast riches would belong to those who had earned them.
 Men of the South were even then hunting for another West, and here was a mighty one.
-The call came back that the fighting was good all along the line; and the fighting men of all the South, from Virginia to Louisiana, fathers and sons of the boldest and bravest of Southern families, pressed on and out to take a hand.
+The call came back that the fighting was good all along the line, and the fighting men of all the South, from Virginia to Louisiana, fathers, and sons of the boldest and bravest of Southern families, pressed on and out to take a hand.
 They were scattered and far from numerous when they united and demanded a government of their own, independent of the far-off and inefficient head of the Mexican law.
-They did not want Coahuila as their country, but Texas, and asked a government of their own.
+They did not want Coahuila as their country but Texas and asked for a government of their own.
 Lawless as they were, they wanted a real law, a law of Saxon right and justice.

 The early men of Texas for generations fought Mexicans and Indians in turn.
 The country was too vast for any system of law.
 Each man had learned to depend upon himself.
 Each cabin kept a rifle and pistol for each male old enough to bear them, and each boy, as he grew up, was skilled in weapons and used to the thought that the only arbitrament among men was that of weapons.